Kieran McCarthy’s Newspaper Column:

 About the book: http://kieranmccarthy.ie/?p=2415

-Generations: Memories of the Lee Hydroelectric Scheme (co-written, 2008).
+Generations: Memories of the Lee Hydroelectric Scheme (2008, Co-written, Lilliput Press).

-A book co-written with Seamus O’Donoughue, the work was published by the ESB to celebrate the 50th anniversary of Inniscarra Dam being commissioned.
+A book co-written with Seamus O’Donoughue, this book was published by the ESB and Lilliput Press to celebrate the 50th anniversary of Inniscarra Dam being commissioned.
 The work contains many pictures of the Lee Scheme being constructed and pictures of the ‘before and after’ of the affected landscape.
-It also profiles the positives and negatives of such an extensive venture for its day; http://www.lilliputpress.ie/listbook.html?id=81855908
+It also profiles the positives and negatives of such an extensive venture for its day;

-In the Steps of St Finbarre, Voices and Memories of the Lee Valley (2006)
+In the Steps of St Finbarre, Voices and Memories of the Lee Valley (2006, Nonsuch Publishing)

 A book, which grew out my column in the Cork Independent, it focusses on the journey of the Lee and the key places of settlement, monuments and community leaders all the way along the valley.
 It contains lots of pictures and alot of original material previously not drawn together (Sold out from the publisher, still available from amazon).